The moment you accept what troubles you’ve been given, the door will open.

 Welcome

 We’re so glad you found us.
 We approach the work of therapy with reverence, openness, warmth, and connection.
-We are an actively anti-oppressive practice specializing in anxiety disorders, child & adolescent mental health, emerging adults, perinatal mental health, and infertility.
+We are an actively anti-oppressive, trauma-informed practice specializing in child & adolescent mental health, emerging adults, perinatal mental health, and infertility.
 Take a moment to read more about our services and reach out for a free consultation to see if we’d work well together.
-We currently have openings for parents, families and adults.
+We have immediate openings and take BCBS, Aetna and Duke Student Insurance.

 Openings

-We take BCBS and Aetna.
+We take BCBS and Aetna, including the State Health Plan.
+We also provide SuperBills for out-of-network reimbursement and accept HSA and FSA.
+Laura takes Duke Student Insurance.
 Reach out via our contact form to be connected our admin, Julia.
 If we have an appropriate therapist available, Julia will get you connected with them so you can chat and see if it is a mutual fit.
 If you have a child younger than 12, Julia will first connect you with Laura, our practice owner, who will help connect you with the right therapist.

 Our services